TikTok Shop

 Business Validation

-Increase GMV in short-video-driven scenario
+Increase GMV in short-video-driven shopping scenario

-Increase GMV in short-video-driven scenario
+Increase GMV in short-video-driven shopping scenario

 Business Validation

-I run A/B tests to track key metrics across the Acquisition, Consideration, and Checkout stages, assessing whether the new design improves user trust, clarity, and purchase confidence — ultimately enhancing conversion efficiency from short videos to payment and increasing GMV in short-video–driven scenarios.
+I run A/B tests to track key metrics across the Acquisition, Consideration, and Checkout stages, assessing whether the new design improves user trust, clarity, and purchase confidence — ultimately enhancing conversion efficiency from short videos to payment and increasing GMV in short-video-driven shopping scenarios.

 10%